Editorial Policies and Submission Guidelines

 Submissions to the JSR are fully peer-reviewed by members of the editorial board and their designees.
 Electronic submissions are preferred.
-Please submit via email to both of the editors.
+Please submit via email to the JSR associate editor.

 Unsolicited manuscripts should fit broadly into one or more of the categories outlined by the journal’s editorial policies.
 Materials submitted to JSR must not have been previously published nor submitted for publication elsewhere while under review by JSR editors.

 All submissions should be accompanied by the author’s name, current institutional affiliation, postal and e-mail addresses.
-Paper manuscripts will not be returned.
 In most cases, authors will be notified within ninety days whether or not their submission has been accepted.

 Electronic publication allows for the addition of images and other visual or auditory aids, and the editors encourage authors to include such with articles when appropriate.
 Authors should make certain that all submitted materials are clear of copyright claims or that they obtain permission as required by law.
 JSR reserves copyright privileges for all materials published.